cschladetsch/Incode/Readme.md

 * The `space bar` simulates the left mouse button
 * `G` the right mouse button.
 * You can also double-click.
 I think the threshold is 300ms.
+* Double-pressing the `Interrupt` key centers the cursor on the main monitor.
 There is some customisation available via a simple GUI, but to change the keys the only current way is to just edit the code.

 ## Installation